turbot/guardrails-samples/policy_packs/gcp/storage/enforce_bucket_is_not_publicly_accessible/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/gcp.svg"
 brand_color: "#FF9900" # TODO: verify the brand_color
-display_name: "Enforce GCP Cloud Storage no publicly accessible buckets"
+Display Name: "Enforce GCP Storage Buckets Are Not Publicly Accessible"
-short_name: "enforce_public_access_enabled_for_storage_bucket"
+short_name: "enforce_bucket_is_not_publicly_accessible"
-description: "Enforce that no GCP Storage buckets within your GCP account are publicly accessible."
+description: "Ensure that GCP storage buckets are not publicly accessible."
 mod_dependencies:
   - "@turbot/gcp"
   - "@turbot/gcp-iam"
   - "@turbot/gcp-storage"
 ---

-# Enforce that no GCP storage buckets within your GCP account are publicly accessible
+# Enforce GCP Storage Buckets Are Not Publicly Accessible

-This policy-pack removes public access from Storage buckets using Terraform.
-It automates the creation and setup of necessary Guardrails policies, allowing Guardrails to automatically detect and disable public access to these buckets.
+This policy-pack removes public access from Storage buckets, using Terraform.
+It automates the creation and setup of necessary Guardrails policies, allowing Guardrails to automatically detect and disable public access from these buckets.

 ## Documentation